Nova A.

 6. Tone

 When the planning of your essay is strong, the writing process will become easier.
-Once you have taken all the required pre-writing steps, start writing your essay taking the steps provided below:
+Once you have taken all the required pre-writing steps, start writing your essay by taking the steps provided below:

-1. Determine the Rhetorical Strategy
+Step 2: Determine the Rhetorical Strategy

 For example, "As a doctor, I am qualified to tell you that this course of treatment will likely generate the best results."